About

 Retired Middle School Teacher

-Southern Tier Library System Board of Trustees
+Past President, Southern tier Library System Board of Trustees

-Carla M. Michalak
+Carla Michalak

-Civic Engagement Coordinator
+Civic Engagement and History

 SUNY Broome Community College